kpenev/AutoWISP/documentation/source/PythonModules/low_level_psf_fitting.rst

 photometry on the input sources, assuming a flat PSF model.

-Since modelling every single image pixel and fitting for the fluxes of all sources simultaneously is an overwhelming computational task, SuperPhot processes only pixels near known sources (i.e. ones that at least partially overlap with the PSF grid), discarding pixels to which multiple sources contribute flux from the shape fit but fitting for the fluxes of such sources
+Since modelling every single image pixel and fitting for the fluxes of all sources simultaneously is an overwhelming computational task, AstroWISP processes only pixels near known sources (i.e. ones that at least partially overlap with the PSF grid), discarding pixels to which multiple sources contribute flux from the shape fit but fitting for the fluxes of such sources